The Global SoS Network

 Image: © Benetton Group S.p.A.; with Adequate Technology? caption by Globalsosnet

-An Engineering Design Process for Meeting the SDGs On Time, and Under Budget
+An Engineering Design Process for Placing the SDGs On Track,

 Further operations research The Global SoS Network has carried out indicates that the streamlining of collective intelligence, that is, systematic constituent-legislator communication, is Best Democratic Practice (BDP) because it helps create a solid sociotechnical platform for meeting the UN Sustainable Development Goals.